 Mary Baldwin College’s plans to establish graduate programs in health sciences first emerged in 2009 when faculty met to discuss new graduate programs and soon after, health sciences was identified as a high-growth field that would be a good fit for future expansion of MBC.
 After a feasibility study, finding a lead donor, and a Board of Trustees vote in 2011, the college officially announced the plan to launch graduate programs in physical therapy, occupational therapy, and physician assistant studies.
-College officials chose the Goose Creek site in Fishersville in early 2012 and, at the same time revealed the lead donor, Bertie Murphy Deming Smith ’46 and the name of the new venture: the Murphy Deming College of Health Sciences.
-While construction on the site continues today, Murphy Deming is building a team of professionals to welcome the first class of students in June 2014.
+College officials chose the site in Fishersville in early 2012 and, at the same time revealed the lead donor, Bertie Murphy Deming Smith ’46 and the name of the new venture: the Murphy Deming College of Health Sciences, which welcomed the first class of students in June 2014.

 Health Sciences programs offer new opportunities that are central to our mission and responsive to the market.
 They build upon Mary Baldwin College’s longstanding commitment to the liberal arts and sciences and undergraduate research.